stevencorona/ruby-twitpic/README.md

 **This library is abandonded and I no longer work at Twitpic.
 It's probably not a good idea to use it.**

+**Twitpic is dead.
+You probably, really truly, do not want to be using this.
+Think of it as a relic from the past.
+It’s kind of like you’re visiting a museum.**

 # TwitPic API for Ruby
 The TwitPic library provides full access to the TwitPic API, including photo uploads (uploadAndPost not implemented yet) and write-enabled API methods.